Infineon/personalize-optiga-trust/using-amazon-and-self-signed-ca/README.md

 <summary> <em> A figure showing the sequence diagram for the setup to make use of  </em> </summary>
 <img src="">
 </details>

+## Start the personalization by following the first step: [AWS Account and Permission](step-1-aws-account-and-permissions.md)